dominikschlosser/keycloak-push-mfa-poc/README.md

 ## Introduction

-:warning: This project extends Keycloak with a push-style second factor that mimics passkey primitives.
+This project extends Keycloak with a push-style second factor that mimics passkey primitives.
 After initial enrollment, the mobile app never receives the real user identifier from Keycloak; instead, it works with a credential id that only the app can map back to the real user.
 Everything is implemented with standard Keycloak SPIs plus a small JAX-RS resource exposed under `/realms/<realm>/push-mfa`.

 - Build the provider: `mvn -DskipTests package`
 - Run Keycloak locally (imports realm + loads provider): `docker compose up`